Turturicarv2/dynamic-memory-allocator/README.md

 ### Features
 - Custom Memory Allocation (`allocate_memory`): Allocate memory dynamically using a custom implementation based on a linked list of memory chunks.
+- Thread-Safe Memory Management: Ensures safe concurrent access to memory allocation and deallocation functions using a mutex lock (`pthread_mutex_t`).
 - Memory Splitting: Efficiently split larger memory chunks into smaller chunks to fulfill allocation requests.
 - Memory Coalescing (`free_memory`): Merge adjacent free memory chunks during deallocation to minimize fragmentation.
 - System Memory Management: Use `mmap` to request memory pages from the operating system when needed.